Basketball fans share their memories

 Deann Allen

-I became a CPA in 1972 working in Houston for international accounting firms.
-I recruited at UT for the companies that I worked for.
-Over the years I have seen that involvement in sports (especially team sports) has done to improve capabilities and prospects of young women in their lives and professional careers in whatever field they choose even if they do not play professional sports.
+In 1972, I became a CPA and began my career in Houston with international accounting firms.
+I also recruited at UT for the companies I worked for.
+Over the years, I have witnessed how involvement in sports, particularly team sports, has significantly improved the capabilities and prospects of young women in their lives and professional careers, regardless of whether they choose to pursue professional athletics.

-I would venture to say that not every academic program at UT breaks even financially nor does every male sport.
+I would venture to say that not every academic program at UT is financially sustainable, just as not every men’s sport is.

 06/29/2021